aphalo/gginnards/README.md

 [![cran checks](https://cranchecks.info/badges/worst/gginnards)](https://cran.r-project.org/web/checks/check_results_gginnards.html)

-Package '**gginnards**' (Explore the innards of 'ggplot2') is a set of extensions to R package 'ggplot2' (>= 2.3.0) useful when learning how to write extensions and when debugging newly defined stats and geoms.
+Package '**gginnards**' (Explore the innards of 'ggplot2') is a set of extensions to R package 'ggplot2' (>= 3.1.0) and tools useful when learning how to write extensions and when debugging newly defined stats and geoms.

 Statistics and geometries that echo their data input to the R console and/or